yvonneleoo/Explore-New-Music-on-Tiktok/README.md

 But how could artists know what content could match their music, from audiences' aspect?
 On TikTok, you could not search by similar music; and on music similarity searching platform, you could not see the potential application.
 I built an app to try to match these two points.

 By uploading a music file, you could search the most similar music to yours, and further search the most likely applications on TikTok.
-Visit [dataeng.today](http://dataeng.today) to explore it.
+For more information, please see the [slide](https://docs.google.com/presentation/d/1bZjV8vCN0PYrWCsVyyOveL65YaFbEzNgaEtVCnBE7NE/edit?usp=sharing).

 Pipeline
 -----------------